refraction-ray/iastu-hpc2-manual/administrators/toolchains/spack.md

 * To use mkl, it is better to stay with icc instead of gcc, which can make the world simpler without mysteirous linking flags.
 * numactl seems to be only supported by gcc
 * an seemingly promising spec for slepc install: `spack install -v slepc ~arpack ^petsc+mpi~int64 ^intel-parallel-studio`, but the installation always stop in pestc configure part with mpi check.
 Actually lead to zombie process.
 * PETSC install should load intel-parallel-studio first? and external mumps not works well.
 Actually that should be the case? since with-mpms option wants a tar instead of an installed path of mumps.
 A successful spec for petsc: ` spack install -v petsc@3.11.0  ^intel-parallel-studio`, `spack  install -v  slepc ~arpack ^intel-parallel-studio ^petsc@3.11.0`.
-But no modules auto generated for this two packages, dont know why.
-The pair of softwares cannot be used, there is segmentfaut at runtime.
+But no modules auto generated for this two packages, dont know why. ~~The pair of softwares cannot be used, there is segmentfaut at runtime.~~ (It is due to the wrong mpicxx compiler cmake finds)
 * singularity: after install, you need to run a script in its bin manually to make singularity work with nonsudo user. `sudo bash bin/spack_perms_fix.sh` in singularity install path.